Jost Kobusch: Mountaineering

 In the winter of 2019/2020 Kobusch attempted his first solo Mount Everest ascent without supplemental oxygen but had to give up at 7,360 m.
 His second attempt to ascent Mount Everest solo and without supplemental oxygen started in the winter of 2021/2022.
 Kobusch chose a route over the West Ridge avoiding the Khumbu Icefall.
 According to Krzysztof Wielicki who did the first winter ascent of Mount Everest using the standard route, his chances of success would be 50-50.
-Being exposed to almost continuous bad weather that wrecked five tents Kobush was not able to get to the top but intends to return in 2 years for another attempt.
+Being exposed to almost continuous bad weather that wrecked five tents Kobush was not able to get to the top but intended to return in 2 years for another attempt.